 Health and safety in the workplace is absolutely essential to all industries and businesses.
 Employees should never feel at risk or in danger and it’s up to employers to ensure that suitable health and safety legislation and guidelines are implemented and being followed.
 In the construction, manufacturing and engineering industries, potentially dangerous equipment is regularly used and therefore the risk of injury increases.

 At Elmelin, we help to improve the safety of specialist tooling equipment by offering our mica-based insulation solutions.
 Mica is excellent for insulation due to its thermal resistance and other physical properties that result in mica being durable, adaptable, and versatile.
 We offer solutions for heat-guns and machined parts that have a variety of uses.
+Properly insulated hand tools can improve safety, efficiency and reduce overall costs.
 If you would like to find out more about our products and solutions, or have a specific project to discuss, then please do get in touch.